 Where possible Evotec employs primary cells or cell lines appropriate for the disease of interest : via the implementation of iPS cell lines and bespoke differentiation approaches, through the patient in a dish approach, Evotec aims to address human translation as early as possible.

-Chemical Proteomics and Target ID
+Chemical Proteomics and Target Identification

 Evotec scientists have pioneered chemical proteomics applications to support target deconvolution of bioactive compounds emerging from phenotypic screens.
 Cellular target identification is the crucial step to enable further drug optimisation and development.